mikel-egana-aranguren/EHU-MSc-Bioinformatics/programme.md

 Each student should choose one [project](http://mikel-egana-aranguren.github.io/EHU-MSc-Bioinformatics//projects/) and contact the tutor.
 It is recommended that the project is chosen after the tutor has done her/his teaching (most probably in the second semester), since the teaching will be used to explain the project.
 The projects should be chosen by May and the tutors contacted by the students: the projects will be assigned in a first come first served basis, in the unlikely case of project overbooking.

-The assessment of the project will be based on the content of the dissertation (75%) and the presentation (25%).
+The assessment of the project will be based on the content of the dissertation (75%) and the oral presentation (25%).
 The project will be 40% of the overall mark.

 Project presentations: 2016/06/20 - 2016/06/24